Perfect 10-Day Northern Lights Winter Vacation Package to Iceland with Glacier Ice Caving

 - More

-After breakfast at your accommodation, you'll board the bus and start your journey along this incredible stretch of coastline.
-The first major landmark you'll encounter is the stunning Seljalandsfoss waterfall.
-Though narrow and gentle, it's still a breathtaking site — it falls from 197 feet (roughly 60 meters) and has a large cavern behind it, carved by Mother Nature.
+Your first major stop is the stunning Seljalandsfoss waterfall.
+Though narrow and gentle, it’s still a breathtaking site.
+It falls from 197 feet (roughly 60 meters) and has a large cavern behind it, carved by Mother Nature.

 From here, you’ll have the chance to embark on a glacier hiking tour.
 You’ll travel to the Solheimajokull glacier (an outlet glacier of the larger Myrdalsjokull ice cap).
 After receiving the necessary safety gear, you’ll start your adventure on the ice.